 Advantages of post-exhaustion supersets

 - Supersets promote growth and density.
-The first compound exercise recruits more muscle fibers and provides greater metabolic benefits relative to the follow-up isolation exercise.
+The first compound exercise recruits more muscle fibers and provides greater metabolic benefits than the follow-up isolation exercise.

 - Training allows you to isolate a muscle or muscle group that needs extra work, especially muscles (like calves) that are hard to train or slow to develop.